yrmvgh/oofcrawl/README.md

-## Orb of Fire Crawl!
+## Lich Crawl!

-Basically taking [gnollcrawl](https://github.com/Dracunos/gnollcrawl) and replacing all the gnolls with orbs of fire.
+Basically taking [gnollcrawl](https://github.com/Dracunos/gnollcrawl) and replacing all the gnolls with Ancient Liches.

 Will give the player some goodies to get started, but I doubt anyone will make it very far.